Medal of Honor: Heroes 2

-Medal of Honor Heroes 2 is a first-person shooter video game for the Wii and the PlayStation Portable.
-It is the 12th installment in the long-running Medal of Honor series of World War II games.
+Medal of Honor: Heroes 2 is a 2007 first-person shooter video game for the Wii and the PlayStation Portable.
+It is the 12th installment in the long-running Medal of Honor series of World War II games, and a direct sequel to the PSP-exclusive Medal of Honor: Heroes, released a year prior.
 Each version was built from the ground up for its respective system.
-The Wii version was announced at Nintendo's E3 2007 Press Conference on July 11, 2007.
 Medal of Honor: Heroes 2 is set in World War II, starting on the Normandy beaches trying to control German bunkers and then move on to secure a village in France.

-This is the second Medal of Honor game to be released for the Wii.
-The first was Medal of Honor: Vanguard.
+This is the second Medal of Honor game to be released for the Wii (the first being Medal of Honor: Vanguard), and the latest game in the series to be available on a Nintendo system.

 Plot

 The player takes the role of Office of Strategic Services operative Lieutenant John Berg.
 The game has eight missions (seven in the PSP version) and is set against the backdrop of the Battle of Cherbourg.

 Lt.
 Berg is deployed to Northern France in the midst of the Normandy D-Day amphibious invasion to conduct investigations into the German special weapon programs situated in the area.
 There, he discovers a terrifying weapon that could potentially shift the war in Germany's favor, and endeavors to thwart Hitler's plans to produce that weapon.